sdtaylor333/sdtaylor333.github.io/index.md

 title: Home
 ---

-# Salvation and the Risen King

-Essays exploring union with Christ, the kingdom of God, and faith as allegiance to the risen King.
+# Essays on Salvation, Union with Christ, and the Kingdom of God

-These essays develop themes from my forthcoming book *[Salvation and the Risen King](/books)*.
+These essays explore themes from my forthcoming book *[Salvation and the Risen King](/books)*.

 <p align="center">
 <a href="/books">